Xamariners/Full-Stack-Developer-Course/CAPSTONE 01 - Software Development Fundamentals/README.md

 # CAPSTONE 1 - Software Development Fundamentals

-In this course we will create a Console application for  Contonso university which can manage the following things:-
-•	Add a new Course
+In this course we will create a Console application for  Contonso university which can manage the following things:- --Add a new Course
-•	Add Students to Course
+--Add Students to Course
-•	Display all Courses
+--Display all Courses
-•	Display All Students
+--Display All Students

 Course:- Course will have :-
-•	Course name:- This is compulsory field.
+--Course name:- This is compulsory field.
-•	Students :- Students will have following details.
+--Students :- Students will have following details.
-•	Student name :- Name of student.This is compulsory.
+--Student name :- Name of student.This is compulsory.
-•	Course name :- This is referred from the course.
+--Course name :- This is referred from the course.
-•	Grade :- Grade of Student.
+--Grade :- Grade of Student.
 Passed , Failed and Excelled.

 ## Day 1
-Revision on Software Development Fundamentals

 ## Day 2
 Introduce problem statement (tbd)